 The 2019 White Paper on Science, Technology and Innovation (STI) sets the long-term policy direction for government to ensure a growing role for science, technology and innovation in a more prosperous and inclusive society.
-The focus is on using STI to help South Africa benefit from developments such as rapid technological advancement, geopolitical and demographic shifts, as well as responding to the threats associated with some of these global trends.
-In particular, the White Paper engages with the significant changes that are associated with the Fourth Industrial Revolution (4IR).
-18
+The focus is on using STI to help South Africa benefit from

-Astronomy Geographic Advantage Act 2007, Science & Innovation
+Astronomy Geographic Advantage Act 2007, Science, Technology & Innovation

-The Astronomy Geographic Advantage (AGA) Act is legislation that gives the Minister of Science and Innovation the power to protect areas that are of strategic national importance for astronomy and related scientific endeavours through regulation.19
+The Astronomy Geographic Advantage (AGA) Act is legislation that gives the Minister of Science and Innovation the power to protect areas that are of strategic national importance for astronomy and related scientific endeavours through regulation.